 So, when you go grocery shopping, begin with the produce section.
 This will significantly help you in avoiding over-packaged items.
-Aside from that, it is not only a healthier choice but also a more environmentally conscious option.
+Aside from that, it is a healthier choice and a more environmentally conscious option.

 Avoid eating produce that has been wrapped in plastic as well.
 Use a reusable produce bag instead of the plastic produce bags available at the market when you find package-free produce.

 Reduce your consumption of materials and goods.
 This implies restricting the number of purchases you make in the first place.
 Reducing our consumption is one of the most effective ways to avoid producing waste in the first place.

 Keep in mind that products are only manufactured when there is a high demand for them.
 So, when the demand is reduced, it saves a lot of materials and energy used during production.

 As a golden rule, if you want to purchase something non-essential, you should wait three days.
 You can buy it three days later if you’re still thinking about it.
 Or, more likely, you forgot about it.
 Then, determine what you and your family need to avoid impulse purchases.

 According to a waste account for 2016-17, Australians used over 5.66 billion single-use plastic products.
 So, when you make your next purchase, consider how to reuse these plastic materials.
 Single-use plastics and other disposable packaging are being produced at an increasing rate.